cyberark/conjur-quickstart/README.md

    A server is already running.
 Check /opt/conjur-server/tmp/pids/server.pid.
    ```

-   then it may be that the Conjur container was stopped (e.g.
+   then it may be that the Conjur Open Source container was stopped (e.g.
    `docker compose stop conjur`) and restarted
    (`docker compose up -d conjur`)
    without being brought fully down (e.g. with `docker compose down conjur`),